roshii/brane/README.md

 ## Overall Description
 ### 2.1 Product Perspective
 After more that five years trading cryptocurrencies, I did face difficulties tracking positions held at various exchanges and wallets and realized nothing existed for one to track its positions.
 Brane is therefore a new product that will be able to talk to various crypto exchanges and wallets to centralize ease management of crypto-investments.

 ### 2.2 Product Functions
 - Reads cryptocurrencies balance held at exchanges and wallets
 - Provides real-time and at date portfolio balance
 - Quantitative market analysis
 - Automated trading

 ### 2.3 User Classes and Characteristics
-Brane is intended at being use by tech savyy traders and investors.
+System is intended at being use by tech savyy traders and investors.

 ### 2.4 Operating Environment
 Brane is designed to be used on a AMD64 Debian based server.

 ### 2.5 Design and Implementation Constraints
 Reporting should allow investors to comply with local tax rules;
 It is intended to run 24/7 on dedicated hardware - the less resource hungry the better;
 It must connect to various exchanges and wallets;
 specific technologies, tools, and databases to be used;
 It must allow parallel operations;
 It will be developped in Julia for its numerical cimputing capabilities;
 It will used REST API to communicate with exchanges and RPC foor wallets;
 Exchanges authentication credential must be stored securely.

 ### 2.6 User Documentation
 Documentation will mainly be provided online/whitin software.

 ### 2.7 Assumptions and Dependencies
 TBD